GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
+> ### The programs we use to conjure processes are like a sorcerer's spells.
+They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
 >
-> ~ *Fred Brooks*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts